archesproject/arches-docs/docs/administering/data-life-cycle.rst

 While Arches provides a number of utilities to export and import data, generally speaking, :ref:`PostgreSQL Utilities` offers fast and straightforward ways to backup and restore an Arches database.
 However, there may be scenarios where you may need additional flexibility to manipulate Arches data.
 In those circumstances, you may want to use Arches data export and import features.

-It is first important to understand the distinctions Arches makes between "graphs" and "business data".
+1. One can enable the :ref:`Bulk Data Manager` to activate features of the Arches administrative user interface that enable bulk export and import of business data.
+The Bulk Data Manger is especially useful for performing mass edits, data exports, or data imports of business data.

-One can enable the :ref:`Bulk Data Manager` to activate features of the Arches user interface that enable bulk export and import of business data.
+2.

 Arches UUIDs and External (or Legacy) Identifiers